saifalisayyed14/Nassau-Candy-Supply-Chain-Optimization/README.md

 This project utilizes data engineering and machine learning to analyze the true root causes of these supply chain delays.
 By cleaning highly corrupted enterprise data (handling 1,300-day time-traveling outliers) and engineering operational features, we successfully tested management's hypothesis and built a predictive decision-support system.

-##  Key Insights: The "Dusty Shelf" Paradox
+##  Key Insights:
 A Random Forest Regression model was trained to predict delivery lead times, achieving a highly accurate **1.55-day Mean Absolute Error (MAE)**.

-The AI simulation revealed a counter-intuitive operational truth known as the **"Dusty Shelf" Paradox**:
+The AI simulation revealed a counter-intuitive operational truth known as the "Dusty Shelf" Paradox:
 * Busy factories with high 30-day backlogs actually process orders **faster**.
 High-volume "bestseller" items are prioritized and staged efficiently by warehouse staff.
 * Rare, low-volume items sitting on the "dusty shelf" take much longer to pick and pack.
 * Therefore, attempting to "load balance" the factories to reduce strain would disrupt this natural efficiency and actually *increase* delays.